MS-AND AWARD WINNERS

 2. Initial practice experience not less than 5 years and not greater than 10 years (Interrupted careers or time periods not in practice, are not to be considered or rationed into the 5-10 years of professional practice experience)

-6. Demonstrated leadership, e.g., in legislation, research, education, management, etc., in the Academy, community or employment
+6. Demonstrated leadership, in areas such as legislation, research, education, and management, in the association, community, or employment.

 MAGNOLIA AWARD